 “Being a coffeepreneur/nonprofit-preneur/entrepreneur/ means my life is not at all a clear, laid out path.
 But the fact that I get to wake up every day and do what I love doing–and that just happens to impact people’s lives and families (and my little sister) in the most positive way–is just the best thing in the world for me.

-It all comes down to something that Tom spoke a lot about in the Coffeepreneur® 3-Day Business Masterclass, and I could not agree with more.
+It all comes down to something that Tom spoke a lot about in the Coffeepreneur® 3-Day Coffee Business Master Class, and I could not agree with more.
 He asked, ‘What is your why?’

 I’m fortunate enough that my why is so strong that anything that comes up as a road block, is exactly that: just a bump in the road, a detour, a setback.
 But, I know my final destination.
 My sister, her friends, The Garden Foundation, and the families are my why, and I couldn’t stop if I wanted to.